What should the humidity be in a room? Experts reveal the ideal level every home should stay at and how to achieve it

 If you stick to this level, you’ll be golden

 High humidity levels in a home can contribute to mould, mildew, and condensation on your walls and windows.
-While we're happy to put the best dehumidifier to work as a way to tackle this issue and get rid of damp, what you might not realise is that too low humidity levels in a house can also be detrimental to your house and your health.
+While we're happy to put the best dehumidifier to work as a way to tackle this issue and get rid of damp, what you might not realise is that too low humidity levels in a house can result in warped woodwork and can also be detrimental to your house and your health, leaving you battling dry skin and irritated sinuses.
 So, how do you find that magic middle ground?

 In order to find that perfect number, we asked experts what the humidity of a room should be, and why it matters so much.